rtmcdo/rtmcdo.github.io/_posts/2020-01-07-Azure-vpn-custom-ipsec.md

     - PFS Group:             none
     - SA lifetime (seconds): 3600

-You can download the configuration from the connection.
+You can download the configuration from the Connection in Azure.

 ![Configuration Dowload](/img/posts/vpn-download-configuration-2019-12-31 105731.png){:class="img-fluid"}

-To create the a custom policy, use the following command:
+To create the custom policy, use the following command:

 ``` console
 #create custom ipsec policy - change as required